ahmadramadhannn/mbp-w-clone/README.md

 # MacBook Pro 13-inch web clone

-A fully responsive macbook pro 13 website clone, i created this with 6 days.
+A fully responsive macbook pro 13 website clone, i created this with 5 to 6 days.